 The Town of Mammoth Lakes has a defined area in which growth can occur.
 The Town’s General Plan provides the following information concerning the Town’s planning area and municipal boundaries:

 “The Planning Area for the Town includes areas where existing or proposed facilities have a direct relationship to the current Town boundaries and services.
 It encompasses land in the unincorporated portions of Mono County in which the Town provides municipal services and extends from the Whitmore Recreation area on the east to the Mammoth Scenic Loop on the north.
 The Planning Area also includes Inyo National Forest lands located within Madera County that have their sole vehicular access through the Town of Mammoth Lakes and for which the Town provides public safety and building inspection services.
 The Municipal Boundary [for Mammoth Lakes] is the land contained within the incorporated limits of the Town of Mammoth Lakes.
 The boundary encompasses a total area of approximately 25 square miles.
 The Mammoth Lakes Sphere of Influence is coterminous with the municipal boundary, indicating that no additional lands are anticipated to be annexed into the municipal boundary.
 The Town of Mammoth Lakes adopted an urban limit policy in 1993 in order to maintain a clear delineation between the developed portions of the community and the surrounding National Forest lands.
 The Urban Growth Boundary policies in this plan limit residential, industrial and commercial development to those areas already designated for such uses.
 The ultimate size and intensity of the community would be limited to those areas not now designated for open space.
-The Urban Development Boundary encompasses an area of about four square miles.”
+The Urban Development Boundary encompasses an area of about four-square miles.”

 Assumptions: Development will occur within the Town’s Urban Growth Boundaries as currently designated in the Town’s General Plan.
 Development will occur to the buildout levels specified in the General Plan.
 Traffic impacts from future development will be most noticeable on Highways 395 and 203.